The use of proven research based techniques allows us to clean, repair or replicate wallpapers and wall coverings found in all historic buildings.

 We have recently retrieved 25 layers of wallpaper from the cegin at Yr Ysgwrn (home of the Welsh poet Hedd Wyn) for the Snowdonia National Park Authority.
 This remarkable farmhouse and associated buildings is currently undergoing a programme of conservation and restoration, due to open in Spring 2017.
 The layers of wallpaper were separated, cleaned and catalogued prior to being mounted and bound in a book for display.

-The conservation issues surrounding these wallpapers informed the MA research undertaken by Dr. Linda Sharpe for Lincoln Conservation.
+The conservation issues surrounding these wallpapers informed the MA research undertaken by Dr. Linda Sharpe for the University of Lincoln.
 This archive has subsequently expanded to include wallpapers from other buildings throughout the UK and we welcome the inclusion of further noteworthy pieces.